MathisWellmann/trade_aggregation-rs/README.md

 # Trade Aggregation
-A high performance, modular and flexible trade aggregation crate, producing Candle data, suitable for low-latency applications.
+A high performance, modular and flexible trade aggregation crate, producing Candle data, suitable for low-latency applications and incremental updates.
 It allows the user to choose the rule dictating how a new candle is created through the [AggregationRule](src/aggregation_rules/aggregation_rule_trait.rs) trait, e.g: Time, Volume based or some other information driven rule.